Methadone Clinic Granville County, NC

 Life Changes Counseling

-Life Changes Counseling is a methadone clinic in Granville County, NC.
-It is located at 1598 Highway 56, Suite 1, 27522 zip.
+Life Changes Counseling is a methadone treatment facility in Granville County, North Carolina.
+It is situated at 1598 Highway 56, Suite 1, 27522 zip.
 Life Changes Counseling provides regular outpatient treatment and outpatient treatment.
-Other than methadone treatment, Life Changes Counseling offers substance use education, group counseling and individual counseling.
-Life Changes Counseling provides medication-assisted treatment to women and men.
+Other than methadone treatment, Life Changes Counseling offers group counseling, substance use education and individual counseling.
+Life Changes Counseling provides medication-assisted treatment to men and women.

 FAQs for a Methadone Clinic in Granville County, NC: